pisimulation/KnockItOver/README.md

 https://coconutpi.github.io/KnockItOver/

-* Use arrow left and right keys to move, spacebar to jump- .
+* Use arrow left and right keys to move, spacebar to jump.
 * When you touch the object, it will fall with gravity.
 * Knock things off as many as you can in 30 seconds.